 Since 2009, the upper Nass River Chinook stock has been recognized by the Pacific Salmon Commission (PSC) as a "Sentinel Stock," one of the 29 stocks that are used to manage all Chinook stocks harvested in the Pacific Region fisheries and critical to the implementation of the Pacific Salmon Treaty between Canada and the United States.
-During the reporting period, the Nisga'a Fish and Wildlife Department was awarded its tenth annual installment of this multi-year program funding to enhance its ability to accurately estimate the abundance of these critical Chinook populations.
-In addition, the PSC helped support the review of Coastal Nass Area chum escapement methods (year four of a four-year study).
+During the reporting period, the Nisga'a Fish and Wildlife Department was awarded its eleventh annual installment of this multi-year program funding to enhance its ability to accurately estimate the abundance of these critical Chinook populations.